 Note: This number is the maximum that the network connection can support.
-Of course it is also necessary that the XT[2]+ where the material is stored has enough local disk bandwidth to feed the network accesses, on top of its own local channels (cfr point 4.
+Of course it is also necessary that the XS where the material is stored has enough local disk bandwidth to feed the network accesses, on top of its own local channels (cfr point 4.
 Max.
-RT Channels)
+RT Channels).

-To get information on the recording capacity of the servers according to the video bitrates, refer to section 1.8.4 'Recording Capacity for XT[2]+ Servers' on page 12.
+To get information on the recording capacity of the servers according to the video bitrates and the disks used, refer to section 1.7.4 'Recording Capacity for XS Servers' on page 11.